 Mhuri/Imuli, a five-year project funded by the U.S. Agency for International Development, works to improve maternal, newborn, and child health and family planning (MNCH-FP) in Zimbabwe’s Manicaland Province, working closely with the Ministry of Health and Child Care and the Zimbabwe National Family Planning Council.
 The project name includes Zimbabwean words for “family,” reflecting the project’s aspiration to advance comprehensive family health.
-FHI 360 is the prime partner and VIAMO is a subpartner responsible for developing electronic tools for data collection, case management and demand generation.
+FHI 360 is the prime partner and FACT — a Zimbabwe-based NGO working to improve health and reduce poverty among people affected by HIV and other related issues — is the subpartner.

 The project objectives are: